PolyCortex/polydodo/README.md

 ## Project Structure

-This project is split into four different folders that represents the four different standalone parts of our project:
+This project is split into different folders that represent the standalone parts of our project:

 - The `ai/` folder contains all of our machine learning prototypes.
 It mainly consists of a set of notebooks that documents our work.
 It is there that we trained our sleep stage classification algorithm, validated, tested and serialized it for production.
-For more information, see [`ai/README.md`](https://github.com/PolyCortex/polydodo/tree/master/ai); and open the notebooks as a lot of documentation is found there;
+For more information, see [`ai/README.md`](https://github.com/PolyCortex/polydodo/tree/master/ai); and open the notebooks as a lot of documentation can be found there;
 - The `backend/` folder contains the python server that uses the serialized model from the `ai/` notebooks.
 This is the local server that must be used with the web app and the mobile app.
 See [`server/README.md`](https://github.com/PolyCortex/polydodo/tree/master/backend);
 - `web/` contains the React web app which is the UI for our project.
 See [`web/README.md`](https://github.com/PolyCortex/polydodo/tree/master/web) for more info;
 - `mobile` contains the Flutter app.
 This app is an alternative to our web app.
-It can interface itself directly to the OpenBCI boards which makes it even simpler to proceed to your own sleep analysis.
+It can interface directly with OpenBCI boards which makes it even simpler to proceed to your own sleep analysis.
 See [`mobile/README.md`](https://github.com/PolyCortex/polydodo/tree/master/mobile) for more info.

 ## Getting started